rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (low-level)

-- 🚧 lighting issues
-  - ✅ support `light reverse` i.e. light position placed _inside_ adjacent room
-  - ✅ fix curved window office
-  - ✅ fix double doors
+- ✅ fix bug with extended lighting
-  - ✅ can relate two doorIds via rect
-    - tag `extender`
-  - ✅ extend light doorIds via relation
+  - ✅ should extend area instead of creating new areas
+  - ✅ fix hull issue

 - 🚧 Gatsby
   - ✅ Start migration to Gatsby